jlegatheaux/cnss/README.md

 dumpcontrolstate 8000 [ all | node id ]
 ```

 The first one sends a *tracing packet* at *time = 12000* from *from_node* to *destination_node*.
-Tracing packets are directly recognized by nodes kernels and allow tracing the path from origin to destination, in the current configuration, using the instantiated *control algorithms*.
+Tracing packets are directly recognized by nodes kernels and allow tracing the path from origin to destination.

 The *dumpappstate* one delivers a *dumpappstate event* at *time = 8000* to the *Application Algorithm* of all nodes or to a specific one.